o3de/sig-graphics-audio/testing-guidance/Atom-Automation-Strategy.md

 This section provides an overview of our prioritization logic based on the [Test Automation Pyramid](#AtomAutomationStrategy-TestAutomationPyramid) methodology.

-Focus will be mostly on Windows, but automation will be written to be platform agnostic.
+Focus will be mostly on Windows with some emphasis on Linux, but automation will be written to be platform agnostic.
 We will work to introduce higher level cross-platform automation eventually.
 Unit tests will always be the most abundant contributor to Atom automation and should be platform-agnostic.

-We will accomplish this by relying as much as we can on unit tests and utilize Automated Review (AR) through LY\_Test\_Tools (LYTT) for integration tests.
+We will accomplish this by relying as much as we can on unit tests and utilize Automated Review (AR) through LYTestTools (LYTT) for integration tests.
 By focusing on O3DE wide tooling, we will avoid reinventing work that has already been done, and we will increase visibility to the wider project, since reporting and understanding will be standardized.
 Another benefit being simpler integration with non-Atom teams processes; our tests will be runnable without novel configuration.
 Regression automation will allow contributors to maintain Atom render code quality while contributing to O3DE.

 A code coverage assessment will be used to identify significant gaps in coverage and prioritize future work to fill those gaps with emphasis on unit tests as a priority.